 Isn’t that what it’s all about?
-Relationships, quality of life, sustainable lifestyles and cultural environment – in a word, community – that which has a many faceted impact on personal lives.
+Relationships, quality of life, sustainable lifestyles and cultural environment – in a word, community.

-As to community resources, most of us are familiar with several types: businesses, tax paid ones like police and fire departments, schools, the post office, and perhaps also a few nonprofits.
+Most of us are familiar with several types of community resources: businesses, tax paid ones like police and fire departments, schools, the post office, and perhaps also a few nonprofits.

-Business, tax paid, and some nonprofits, are usually easy to identify, but many nonprofits are not so easy to see.
-They’re here, supplying everything from social activities, to basic necessary services.
-It’s these local noncommercial resources that are often underrepresented.
+Most businesses, tax paid services, and some nonprofits, are easy to identify, but many nonprofits are not that easy to see.
+Yet, they’re here, supplying everything from social activities, to basic necessary services.
+It’s these local noncommercial resources that are often hidden from easy viewing.

 Some future-looking global scenarios suggest that large-scale environmental changes may occur as a result of things like global warming, pandemic disease, resource depletion, and other circumstances.
 If some of these projections come true, local resource management systems could be in for some challenges.

-I wrote an article, “Public Libraries: How To Save Them” published by the American Library Association’s, Public Library magazine, July/August issue, 2014, and began thinking about how to address issues of public library relevance and environmental instability, and how to do it in a way that is practical, useful.
+I wrote an article, “Public Libraries: How To Save Them” published by the American Library Association’s, Public Library magazine, July/August issue, 2014, and began thinking about how to address issues of public library relevancy and environmental instability.
+How to address these things in a way that is practical and useful.

-As it turns out, an important piece of this process is already in place, bricks, mortar, and all – the public library, the information resource center of a community.
-And community resources were in place as well – nonprofit organizations.
-Connecting the two together – resource providers with resource managers – was the challenge. .
+As it turns out, an important piece of this process is already in place, bricks, mortar, and all: the public library – the information resource center of a community.
+Community resources are in place as well: nonprofit organizations.
+Connecting the two – resource providers with information managers – became the objective.